LyndaLilly/alx-zero_day/README.md

-I am glad to be in ALX programme programming is good and
+I am glad to be in ALX program
+LillyTech programming